Information for Fund Managers

-Personal data may be collected from various sources, including meetings, calls, fund documents, the internet generally, internet search engines, publicly-available records and subscription databases.
-These sources may include regulatory and disciplinary records, litigation records, news and media reports etc and third parties.
-Such personal data may include sensitive personal data processed in connection with Albourne’s due diligence and analysis activities, such as personal data relating to any proceedings for any offence committed or alleged to have been committed by you, the disposal of such proceedings or the sentence of any court in such proceedings.
+Personal data may be collected from various sources, including meetings, calls, written communications with you and others, fund documents, searches using the internet, publicly-available records, subscription databases, administrative bodies and educational institutions.
+These sources may include regulatory and disciplinary records, litigation records and news and media reports.
+Such personal data may include special category data and criminal records data that is processed in connection with Albourne’s due diligence and analysis activities.

-Albourne may also contact individuals in search of references in respect of your professional performance and character.
-Referee contact details may have been provided by you, by your employer or by third parties which form part of Albourne’s own network.
+If Albourne contacts individuals in search of references in respect of your professional performance and character, Albourne uses referee contact details provided by you, by your employer or by third parties which form part of Albourne’s own network of reference sources.

 Albourne may also process your personal data in order to allow it to comply with its legal and regulatory obligations.
-Albourne may, from time to time, where required, inform you of additional uses of personal data for other reasonable purposes.
+Any other uses of your personal data will be with prior notice or your advance consent, as required.

-Albourne will use your personal data (including sensitive personal data) to:
+Albourne will use your personal data (including special category data and criminal records data) to:

 - assess your skills, qualifications and suitability to manage investments;

 - make inferences in the due diligence process;

 - maintain records relating to its fund selection process and investment advisory business;

 - comply with contractual, legal and regulatory requirements; and